Spanish Faculty-Led Study Abroad:

 La Curiosidad te Cambia

-En la misma línea se pronunció Margaret Stefanski, de la Canisius College de Buffalo, Nueva York, quien puso el foco en el cambio “post viaje”
+En la misma línea se pronunció Margaret Stefanski, de la Canisius University de Buffalo, Nueva York, quien puso el foco en el cambio “post viaje”

 “El cambio es increíble.
 Muchos de estos chicos salen de su país por primera vez y, a veces, es la primera vez que salen de su propio estado, así que es un choque cultural increíble”, señaló.